agendav/agendav/doc/source/admin/configuration.rst

    Specify it as an integer.

+.. confval:: defaults.default_view

+   Default calendar view when accessing AgenDAV.
+Allowed values: month, week, day and list

+   Specify it as a string.

 .. confval:: logout.redirection

    When logging out from AgenDAV, the URL the user will be redirected to.